-The majority of addicts that try to get clean and sober rarely do it “cold turkey” with any success.
-The withdrawal from opioids is so uncomfortable and physically painful, that many people often revert to abusing drugs.
-This is what keeps an addict in the cycle of addiction, the fear of withdrawal.
+The majority of people struggling with opioid use disorder who try to get clean and sober rarely do it “cold turkey” with any success.
+The withdrawal from opiates is so uncomfortable and physically painful that many people revert to drug use to make the symptoms stop.
+This is what keeps a person in the cycle of addiction – the fear of withdrawal and the physical dependence their body has developed.

 Opioid withdrawal symptoms can include: